History of Ubisoft in Timeline

 March 2015: Consumer Relationship Centre Set Up

-In March 2015, Ubisoft set up a Consumer Relationship Centre in Newcastle-upon-Tyne to integrate consumer support teams and community managers, which are operational 7 days a week.
+In March 2015, the company set up a Consumer Relationship Centre in Newcastle-upon-Tyne to integrate consumer support teams and community managers, operating 7 days a week.

 October 2015: Vivendi Buys Shares in Ubisoft

-In October 2015, Vivendi bought shares in Ubisoft stock, giving them a 10.4% stake in Ubisoft.
-Yves Guillemot considered this action "unwelcome" and feared a hostile takeover.
+In October 2015, Vivendi bought shares in Ubisoft stock in two actions, giving them a 10.4% stake, which Yves Guillemot considered "unwelcome."

-February 2016: Vivendi Acquires Shares in Gameloft and Guillemots Seek Canadian Investors
+February 2016: Vivendi Acquires Shares in Gameloft and the Guillemots Ask for Canadian Investors

 In February 2016, Vivendi acquired €500 million worth of shares in Gameloft, gaining more than 30% of the shares.
-Following Vivendi's actions with Gameloft, the Guillemots asked for more Canadian investors to fend off a similar Vivendi takeover.
+Following Vivendi's actions with Gameloft, the Guillemots asked for more Canadian investors to fend off a similar Vivendi takeover; by this point, Vivendi had increased their share in Ubisoft to 15%, exceeding the estimated 9% that the Guillemots owned.

-By the time of Ubisoft's annual board meeting in September 2016, Vivendi had gained 23% of the shares.
-A request was made to place Vivendi representatives on Ubisoft's board, which the Guillemots argued against successfully.
+By the time of Ubisoft's annual board meeting in September 2016, Vivendi had gained 23% of the shares, while the Guillemots were able to increase their voting share to 20%.
+A request was made at the board meeting to place Vivendi representatives on Ubisoft's board, but the Guillemots argued against this, and succeeded in swaying other voting members to deny any board seats to Vivendi.

 December 2016: Vivendi's Stake in Ubisoft